https://www.freightcenter.com

 The dreaded shipping delay is something nobody wants to have happen, but unfortunately, delays occur.
 Shipping delays can happen for many reasons, such as:

 -Weather – Bad weather impacts freight shipping in big ways.
 Unsafe travel conditions, road closures, terminal closures, trucks and planes not being able to travel, and a backup of shipments can all happen due to bad weather.
-If your cargo is traveling through an area experiencing bad weather, then your shipment could be delayed in getting to your customer.
+If your cargo travels through an area experiencing bad weather, your shipment could be delayed in getting to your customer.

--Public health initiatives – As we learned during 2020 and the start of the pandemic, essential items can fly off the shelves at rapid rates.
+-Public health initiatives – As we learned during 2020 and the start of the pandemic, essential items can fly off the shelves rapidly.
 Who gets those items restocked?
 Truckers.
-Sometimes, the logistics industry as a whole has to switch gears to address public health initiatives, like shipping essential items and getting COVID vaccines where they need to be.
+Sometimes, the logistics industry as a whole has to switch gears to address public health initiatives, like shipping essential items and getting COVID-19 vaccines where they need to be.

 -Traffic – That’s right.
 Traffic isn’t just a headache for you.
-It’s a headache for truck drivers trying to move your cargo, too.
-When traffic slows or halts transit temporarily, it can also delay your shipment being delivered.
+It’s also a headache for truck drivers trying to move your cargo.
+When traffic slows or halts transit temporarily, it can also delay the delivery of your shipment.

--Inaccurate labeling – Carriers rely on properly packaged and labeled shipments in order to complete shipments on time.
-If you’re shipment isn’t labeled correctly or if the label has been damaged by water during transit, it can delay your shipment.
+-Inaccurate labeling – Carriers rely on properly packaged and labeled shipments to complete shipments on time.
+If your shipment isn’t labeled correctly, or if the label has been damaged by water during transit, it can delay your shipment.

 Damaged Cargo